Hunza (princely state): Territorial claims

-Historically the people of Hunza cultivated and grazed areas to the north and the Mir claimed those areas as part of Hunza's territories.
+Historically the Kanjutis cultivated and grazed areas to the north and the Mir claimed those areas as part of Hunza's territories.
 Those areas included the Taghdumbash Pamir and the Raskam Valley.

-According to Kanjuti traditions, as related by McMahon, the Mir's eighth ancestor, Shah Salim Khan, pursued nomadic Khirghiz thieves to Tashkurghan and defeated them.
-"To celebrate this victory, Shah Salim Khan erected a stone cairn at Dafdar and sent a trophy of a Khirghiz head to the Chinese with a message that Hunza territory extended as far as Dafdar".
+According to Kanjuti traditions, as related by McMahon, the Mir's eighth ancestor, Shah Salim Khan, pursued nomadic Kirghiz thieves to Tashkurghan and defeated them.
+"To celebrate this victory, Shah Salim Khan erected a stone cairn at Dafdar and sent a trophy of a Kirghiz head to the Chinese with a message that Hunza territory extended as far as Dafdar".
 The Kanjutis were already in effective possession of the Raskam and no question had been raised about it.
 The Mir's claims went a good deal beyond a mere right of cultivation.
-He "asserts that forts were built by the Hunza people without any objection or interference from the Chinese at Dafdar, Qurghan, Ujadhbhai, Azar on the Yarkand River and at three or four other places in Raskam."
+He "asserts that forts were built by the Kanjutis without any objection or interference from the Chinese at Dafdar, Qurghan, Ujadhbhai, Azar on the Yarkand River and at three or four other places in Raskam."

 McMahon was able roughly to define the territorial limits of Kanjut.
-"The boundaries of Taghdumbash, Khunjerab, and Raskam, as claimed by the Kanjuts, are the following: the northern watershed of the Taghdumbash Pamir from the Wakhjir Pass through the Baiyik peak to Dafdar, thence across the river to the Zankan nullah; thence through Mazar and over the range to Urok, a point on the Yarkand river between Sibjaida and Itakturuk.
+"The boundaries of Taghdumbash, Khunjerab, and Raskam, as claimed by the Kanjutis, are the following: the northern watershed of the Taghdumbash Pamir from the Wakhjir Pass through the Baiyik peak to Dafdar, thence across the river to the Zankan nullah; thence through Mazar and over the range to Urok, a point on the Yarkand river between Sibjaida and Itakturuk.
 Thence it runs along the northern watershed of the Raskam valley to the junction of the Bazar Dara River and the Yarkand River.
 From thence southwards over the mountains to the Mustagh River leaving the Aghil Dewan or Aghil Pass within Hunza limits."